Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 ### Game

  - Click on cards before click start button is not possilbe, cards won't show color.
- - Reset button doesn't work before click sart button
+ - Reset button doesn't work before click start button.
  - Click start button starts timer, cards are clickable and show color when clicked.
  - Start button is disabled if timer is running and game is over.
  - Click on card shows card color, click on another card shows card color, if:
-    - Card colors match, cards will show color.
+    - Card colors match, both cards will show color until restart.
     - Card colors match, can click on another card immidiatly.
-    - Card colors don't match, cards will hide color.
+    - Card colors don't match, both cards will hide color.
     - Card colors don't match, can't click on another card for 0.5 second.
  - If all cards matched and game is complete:
     - message says "WELL DONE!".